Scholarships

 - Fund should provide scholarships to students focusing on equine health and medicine within the School of Veterinary Medicine.

-Judy Calder Foundation Scholarship
+Judy Calder Foundation Endowed Scholarship

 - Scholarship to be used for students enrolled in the School of Veterinary Medicine that have financial need.

-Krister Foundation School of Veterinary Medicine Scholarship
+Kritser Foundation School of Veterinary Medicine Scholarship

 - Scholarships are to be given to students in the School of Veterinary Medicine.
-Preference is to students from the following Texas counties: Amarillo, Potter, Randall, Moore, Armstrong, and Carson.
+Preference is to students from the following Texas counties: Potter, Randall, Moore, Armstrong, and Carson.

-Linda B Grant Scholarship Endowment
+Linda B. Grant Scholarship Endowment

-- First preference is for students pursuing a degree in Veterinary Medicine who are in their third or fourth year.
+- The Linda B. Grant Scholarship is a competitive scholarship to be awarded to students who are U.S. citizens or permanent residents from the states of Texas, New Mexico, and/or Oklahoma.
+First preference is for students pursuing a degree in Veterinary Medicine who are in their third or fourth year.
 Recipients must be of high moral and ethical character, and have a GPA equal to or above 3.0.

 Mark and Kathryn Cox Scholarship Endowment